Last Updated: 9 July, 2022

 I like the use of a picture with some animation on the conjugation drill exercise.
 It’s a nice touch.

 Regarding the grammar lesson, some of the sentences from its exercises are wrong.
-A friend of mine which is a native has confirmed this when I ask him for clarifications whenever I have doubts.
+A friend of mine which is a native has confirmed it when I ask for clarifications whenever I have doubts.
+The above image is just one of them.
+Can you figure out what’s wrong?

 With the Add to list button on the translation page, it would be much better if we can create the list name ourselves instead of giving a default one.
 I know we can go to the vocabulary page and edit there but it’s a matter of user experience.
 Yes, we can create it in advance but what if we search or come across a word that doesn’t belong in any of the already-created lists?